noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 thiz <- that.thiz

 // operators that end with : are all right-associative
-:: // represents a list with 2 elements, usually the subtype + nil, or the head + tail
+:: // pronounced 'cons' represents a list with 2 elements, usually the subtype + nil, or the head + tail
   // ^ can be used to create a new list from an existing list, with an el prepended to head
   // its a constant time operation, as the existing list isnt copied, its reused
   // List(alice, bob) == alice :: bob :: Nil
   // is right-associative, i.e in the above example it starts from Nil, and moves list
   // can be left associative via the comma operator on Nill,
     // ^ Nil.::(bob).::(alice)
 // prepend a value onto a collection addthisToTheBegging +: ofThisCollection
 // append a value onto a collection (not recommended as its innefficient)